hitoshi-watase/sercrod/docs/reference/directives/template.md

 <template *template="expr">...</template>
 ```

-Nablla resolves the name as follows:
+Sercrod resolves the name as follows:

 1. Convert the attribute to a string and trim it.
 2. Try to evaluate it as an expression:

    - `this.eval_expr(src, scope, { el, mode: "template", quiet: true })` is called.
-   - If the evaluation yields a non-null, non-undefined value, Nablla turns it into a string, trims it, and if the result is non-empty, that becomes the name.
+   - If the evaluation yields a non-null, non-undefined value, Sercrod turns it into a string, trims it, and if the result is non-empty, that becomes the name.

 3. If evaluation does not produce a usable name, fall back to identifier rules: